The Grange Festival

-The Grange Festival is a summer opera festival established to continue performances at The Grange opera house in Hampshire.
-The first season started on 7 June 2017 and featured operas by Monteverdi, Bizet and Britten.
+The Grange Festival is a summer opera festival established in 2017 to continue performances at The Grange opera house in Hampshire.

 History

-Opera at The Grange, Northington was established in 1998 by the founders of Grange Park Opera, Wasfi Kani and Michael Moody.
-A new, award-winning opera house was built at the site in 2002.
-After seventeen years, Grange Park Opera decided to relocate at the end of the 2016 season, following a dispute over a new lease.
-The Grange Festival was formed in January 2016 with Michael Chance CBE, Rachel Pearson and Michael Moody as co-founders.
+There is a history of opera at The Grange, Northington that pre-dated The Grange Festival – opera company Grange Park Opera was established there by Wasfi Kani and Michael Moody in 1998, and a new, award-winning opera house was built at the site in 2002.
+After seventeen years, Grange Park Opera relocated to West Horsley Place at the end of the 2016 season, following a dispute over a new lease.
+The Grange Festival was formed after the departure, by Michael Chance CBE, Rachel Pearson and Michael Moody, with Charles Haddon-Cave as chairman.
 The Bournemouth Symphony Orchestra and The Academy of Ancient Music were named as the festival's orchestras in residence.